KushalRoyChowdhury/ChatBuddy/README.md

 ## ✨ Key Features

 ChatBuddy is more than just a simple chatbot.
 It's packed with advanced features designed for power users and developers.

+-   **🖼️ Image Sharing**: Upload and discuss images directly in the chat.
+The AI can understand and analyze the content of your images, opening up new possibilities for visual-based conversations.

 -   **🧠 Dual AI Models**: Seamlessly switch between two powerful models:
     -   **Basic Model (`gemma-3-27b-it`)**: A fast and capable model perfect for general conversation, quick tasks and Role-Plays.